 No. The Administrator issued payments for Claimants whose Claim Forms have been reviewed and approved.
 Claims were processed on a rolling basis, meaning Claims were reviewed as they were received.
 The Administrator accepted Claim Forms until the extended deadline of January 13, 2023.

-If you have any questions about the status of your submitted Claim Form, you can reach the Administrator by calling 1-888-221-2898.
+If you have any questions about the status of your submitted Claim Form, you can reach the Administrator by calling 1-888-221-2898 or emailing IndianDaySchools@Deloitte.ca.

 Estate Claims

-Q1.
-What if the deceased Claimant had a Will?
+What if the deceased Claimant had a will?

-Q2.
-What if the deceased Claimant lived on reserve and did not have a Will?
+What if the deceased Claimant lived on reserve and did not have a will?

 If the deceased Claimant lived on reserve prior to passing away and did not have a will, we recommend that you call one of Indigenous Services Canada (ISC) Regional Offices to be appointed as the Estate Administrator.
 The Regional Office that will be responsible for the estate depends on the province/territory where the individual died.
 To start the process, the death must be reported to ISC.
 To report the death of a registered family member, you can provide ISC with a copy of the: